Dean Snedker: Northampton Town

 Born in Northampton, Snedker started a two-year scholarship with Northampton Town in July 2011 after coming through their youth system.
 His professional debut for Northampton came on 14 August 2012, in a 2–1 victory over Cardiff City in the Football League Cup.
 He signed his first professional contract with the club in August 2012.

 He joined Carshalton Athletic on a month-long loan in September 2013.
 His loan was extended by a further month in October 2013.

 He joined Banbury United in December 2013 on a month-long loan.

 On 6 August 2014, Snedker joined Conference North side Brackley Town on loan until January 2015.
 Snedker was recalled from the loan on 15 September 2014, as cover for the injured Matt Duke.
 He rejoined them on a short-term loan in November 2014.

 Brackley Town

 In February 2015, Snedker had his contract terminated by Northampton Town, and subsequently signed for Brackley Town, before leaving in the summer.

 Kidderminster Harriers

 In July 2015, Snedker signed for Kidderminster Harriers following a successful trial.
 He appeared in 30 league matches across the 2015–16 league season.

 Nuneaton Town

 In August 2016, Snedker signed for National League North side Nuneaton Town, and made one appearance for the club.

 Hemel Hempstead Town

 Snedker then signed for Hemel Hempstead Town in September 2016.

 Kettering Town

 He joined Kettering Town on dual registration in October 2016.

 Cambridge City

 In 2017, Snedker signed for Southern League Premier Division side Cambridge City.

 St Albans City

 He joined National League South side St Albans City in June 2017.
-He made 119 league appearances for the club over the following three seasons, before leavig the club in 2020.
+He made 119 league appearances for the club over the following three seasons, before leaving the club in 2020.